 I say “yes!”
 Just kidding.
 I’m fresh out of floral jumpers.
 But I will say that this is a place where we balance the line of legalism (à la mandatory floral jumpers) or worldliness (as seen in thinspiration.)

-If you had perfect abs would you wear a modest cut one piece swim suit?
 If your butt could defy gravity, would you not strut around in skin-tight yoga pants?
-Would you work that hard to get a perfect body and cover it all up so you don’t stumble your brothers in Christ or your sisters for that matter?
+Would you work that hard to get a perfect body and cover it all up?

 Would modesty and humility be what you clothed yourself in to honor the God that gave you that bod in the first place?
 If you did cover it all up, would you spend a lot of time getting dressed so you could admire yourself in the mirror?
 Would you obsess if you didn’t make it to the gym, gained a few pounds, or ate dessert?
 Be honest.
 Would it be hard?
 If you’re pinning thinspirations in your heart I would argue that it would be.